 Until then, only vaccinations that took place in Hawaii, which are easier for state authorities to verify, will exempt travelers from the pre-testing requirement.
-Anyone else traveling from the mainland US, Canada, Korea, and Japan who wishes to travel to the Hawaiian islands except Kauai, which instated more specific limitations in January, provided they receive negative results on a COVID-19 test completed within 72 hours before their travel to Hawaii.
+Anyone else traveling from the mainland US, Canada, Korea, and Japan who wishes to travel to the Hawaiian islands and avoid a 10-day avoid quarantine must receive negative results on a COVID-19 test completed within 72 hours before their travel to Hawaii.
 That test must be the more sensitive PCR test.

 After July 8, unvaccinated travelers will still have to pre-test to avoid quarantine upon arrival.
 Hawaii only accepts test results from an approved list of laboratories, pharmacies, and multiple airlines that fly to Hawaii.
 If your test result is not from one of those providers, it will not be accepted.
 Test results must be uploaded into a personal profile you create through Hawaii’s Safe Travels program.
 More on the below.

 What is the Hawaii Safe Travels program?